-A few short blocks of Main Avenue in Tucson, an area once nicknamed “Snob Hollow,” showcase Tucson’s architectural variety, as the mansions wealthy residents built here changed along with the trends over time.
+A few short blocks of Tucson’s Main Avenue, an area once nicknamed “Snob Hollow,” showcase Tucson’s architectural variety, as the mansions wealthy residents built here changed along with the trends over time.

 The Leonardo Romero house, built about 1868, is also part of the museum’s historic block.
 It began as a transformed Sonoran row house with a pitched roof, but underwent many alterations over time, including the addition of a brick wall.
 Today the unremarkable looking building houses a ceramics program.